staticapps/staticapps.org/articles/authentication-and-authorization.md

 1. Credentials, especially user-provided passwords, should be stored as securely and infrequently as possible.
-   Especially if an application offers third-party access to its server-side resources, direct password usage is a recipe for a security disaster that may compromise a users' accounts outside your own application.
+   Especially if an application offers third-party access to its server-side resources, direct password usage is a recipe for a security disaster that may compromise a user's accounts outside your own application.
 2. The server can revoke access to a generated token at any time.
 If a user has reason to believe that one of their authorized tokens has been compromised in some way, it is simple to revoke access to the token without universally resetting a user's login credentials or all granted tokens.